 Arjo was first listed on the Stockholm and London stock exchanges in 1993.
 At that time, Arjo had about 1,100 employees and generated sales of approximately SEK 1,300 M. In 1995, Arjo was acquired by Getinge which then expanded its product offering to include medical beds, patient lifts and bathing systems.
 Arjo thus became the foundation of Getinge’s Extended Care business area.

 A number of corporate acquisitions were implemented in the 2000s to continue to strengthen the hygiene and patient handling offering.
 For example, BHM Medical was acquired in 2004 which broadened Arjo’s range of patient lifts.
 The significant acquisition of Huntleigh Technology PLC took place in 2007 after which the ArjoHuntleigh brand was established.
 The first ground-breaking product that Huntleigh launched was the Nimbus mattress system, which is still found in Arjo’s range.
-The Huntleigh Group operated in the areas of special mattresses for treating pressure ulcers, beds for intensive care, specialist care and nursing homes, products for preventing deep vein thrombosis and equipment for fetal and vascular diagnostics.
+The Huntleigh Group operated in the areas of special mattresses for treating pressure injuries, beds for intensive care, specialist care and nursing homes, products for preventing deep vein thrombosis and equipment for fetal and vascular diagnostics.
 For many years, Arjo represented Getinge’s Extended Care business area.
 In 2016, the Board of Directors of Getinge announced its intention to divide Getinge into two operations, Getinge and Arjo, to give each company the best conditions for developing and realizing their potential.